scoverage/sbt-coveralls/README.md

 ## Custom Encoding

-By default `xsbt-coveralls-plugin` uses `UTF-8` encoding.
+By default `xsbt-coveralls-plugin` assumes your source files are `UTF-8` encoded.
 To use a different encoding, add the following to your `build.sbt`

 ```scala
 import com.github.theon.coveralls.CoverallsPlugin.CoverallsKeys._